RossAlter/permafrost-cpcrw-chena/README.md

       * 0.5 = inconclusive (masked)
       * 1 = yes permafrost

-* cpcrw_permafrost_model.pkl
+* cpcrw_permafrost_model.pkl.zip

-  * This file contains the machine learning model developed in this study that is used to predict permafrost extent in the Chena River watershed.
+  * This zipped file contains the machine learning model developed in this study that is used to predict permafrost extent in the Chena River watershed.